tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 "Okay...
 I will..." he said in a low voice.

 As we walked away I turned to see the man still standing there, clutching the photo and staring at us.
-We must have been a block away... he was *just staring... and staring... and starting...*
+We must have been a block away... he was *just staring... and staring... and staring...*

 ***

 Unfortunately in spite of Sayaka's optimism at the cafe, things we're *not* fine.
-The happy and creative outpouring that we had the weeks prior was completely gone.
-The energy was now dark and borderline toxic.
+The happy and creative outpouring we had the weeks prior was completely gone.
+The energy now dark and border-lining on toxic.
 I had worked with 'divas' before but this was different.

 When we tried to record, Sayaka's heart just wasn't in it.
 There was constant bickering and fighting.
 I started to think maybe it wasn't going to be the record we hoped.